KneeKarePro/.github/profile/README.md

 Cole Rottenberg

 ## Hardware
 The hardware will sit on the brace itself.
-It will collect and upload the data to the web app.
+It will collect and upload the data from the brace to the web app.

 ### Hardware Repository
 [Hardware Repository](https://github.com/KneeKarePro/hw-system.git)